 Fuse integrated with industry-leader oracle providers Dia and Supra for maximum flexibility to access price feeds.

-For more More wallets currently supporting the Fuse Network blockchain can be browsed here (filter using the tag "Wallet").
+You can find the wallets currently supporting the Fuse Network blockchain here (filter using the tag "Wallet").

 Fuse Token (FUSE) is the native token on the Fuse Network.
 Its official versions exist on the Ethereum, BSC, Polygon and Arbitrum networks.
 Here you can find relevant smart contracts.

 Building a new dApp on Fuse?

 Decentralized applications (dApps) serve as the link between users and data privacy on the blockchain.
 The growing prevalence of dApps underscores their value in the blockchain environment, addressing issues such as facilitating transactions between two parties without a central authority through smart contracts.